polyackiy/polyackiy/README.md

 **What I'm building**

+**[atools.vip](https://atools.vip)** — an AI manager for marketplace sellers: Ozon, Wildberries, Yandex Market, Avito.
+It watches prices, ads, supplies and reviews, catches problems early and proposes fixes, acting only inside the limits the seller sets.
+Ships a production MCP server (~30 tools) with per-shop OAuth consent and deny-by-default scoping at the dispatch layer.
+The part I like most: the agent scores its own past recommendations against what actually happened.

 **[ponpon.life](https://ponpon.life)** — AI personal trainer and nutrition coach.
-PWA, six languages, iOS and Android betas in progress.
-Multimodal: meals logged from a photo or by voice, form checked from a short clip, body composition estimated from an image.
-A background agent reviews yesterday's logs each morning and decides whether there is anything worth saying — usually there isn't.

-Two design choices I'd defend anywhere. **The model proposes, the code disposes**: working weights, periodization and calorie corrections all come from a deterministic engine, and everything the model generates is validated before it reaches a human.
-And **the safety limits are code, not prompts** — eating-disorder protections that hold at any weight, a pregnancy mode that rebuilds both nutrition and training, a handoff to human support on a dark day.
-I don't guess whether the coach is any good; I measure it on 25 scenarios and took it from 64% to 84%.

-**atools** *(private, demo on request)* — multi-tenant analytics and automation platform for Ozon / Wildberries / Yandex Market sellers.
-FastAPI, Next.js, PostgreSQL, pgvector, Redis, Celery, Docker.
-Ships a **production MCP server**: roughly 30 tools over unit economics, stock, pricing, supply, ads and reviews, with a company to shops to roles access model, per-shop OAuth consent, deny-by-default scoping at the dispatch layer, plan-based rate limits and response-size budgeting for model context.
-One tool implementation serves both the internal chat agent and external MCP clients.

-The part I'm most pleased with: the agent scores its own past recommendations against what actually happened, and writes up where it was wrong and why.
+PWA, six languages, iOS and Android betas.
+The model composes and talks, but every number comes from a deterministic engine, and safety limits live in code rather than prompts.
+Coach quality is measured on 25 scenarios: took it from 64% to 84%.

 **[sozdai.app](https://sozdai.app)** — AI infographics for marketplace listings and Avito ads.
-Live commercial SaaS with paying customers.
-A pipeline of several LLM roles: a vision model reads the product like a marketer, a second model plays art director and writes a per-generation brief on typography and composition.
-Prompts are layered — a hard core carrying platform rules, soft style defaults the user overrides in plain text.
-Text is rendered by code, never by the model.
-Around 1100 automated tests, CI/CD with zero-downtime deploys and auto-rollback.
+Live SaaS with paying customers.
+Layered pipeline: a vision model reads the product, a second model works as art director, a classifier turns user wishes into structural overrides without breaking the hard core. ~1100 tests, CI/CD with zero-downtime deploys and auto-rollback.

 **[camoufox-profile-manager](https://github.com/polyackiy/camoufox-profile-manager)** — open-source browser profile manager built on Camoufox.
-Python and FastAPI backend, Next.js interface, Playwright automation.
+Python/FastAPI, Next.js, Playwright.
 MIT.

 **[MacCam](https://github.com/polyackiy/MacCam)** — offline motion-detecting security camera for macOS.
-Lives in the menu bar, records HEVC clips on motion.
-No cloud, no network.
+Lives in the menu bar, records HEVC on motion, no cloud.
 Swift, MIT.

 **Stack**